jsore/multi-github-ssh-keys/README.md

-Now I can work on a new project without any fuss that falls back to globals, just specify the `-Host`
+Now I can work on a new project and have the project mapped to my personal account automatically just by specifying the correct `-Host` when initially connecting it to GitHub

 <br>